department-of-reuse/DoR/README.md

 - "baseline is X"
 - ignore related work?

 ## Grey Areas
 - justifications for why an approach is reasonable, e.g. why stop words were chosen ("all these people also did it").
 The degree of substantiveness seems important.
 - reusing libraries (SKLearn/JMetal) vs reusing methods (SVM/NSGA2)
+- filter defined later for SE vs not SE, by date